Skip to main content

 This can be a very tricky question to answer since it’s really dependent on the type of shed you’re looking to build.
 If you want something totally custom, you’ll want to hire someone with a lot of experience or take it on as a project yourself.
 But, be careful.
 While building a custom shed can mean getting 100% of what you want and having more control over the price, it’s easy to go over your budget really quickly if you don’t plan and stick to that plan.
 It can also turn into a big mess if you don’t have a lot of experience building sheds.

-If you decide to get a kit, the upfront cost might seem like it will be higher.
+If you decide to get a kit, the upfront cost might seem higher.
 However, you can budget more easily because you know the exact cost of building the shed.
 Best of all, you don’t have to have much experience.
 In fact, if you get a Keter resin shed, it can be easily put together with very minimal tools, and it’s a very sturdy option that won’t just fold to the elements.

 The other thing to consider with shed building is maintenance.
-You might love how wooden sheds look but did you know that wood (particularly painted wood) can rot, rust and peel?
+You might love how wooden sheds look but did you know that wood (particularly painted wood) can rot, rust, and peel?
 That’s why doing your research on what material types have the best track record when it comes to maintenance is important.
 Resin, for example, has a wood-like appearance, but it won’t crack, rot, rust, or peel.
 So, there won’t be as much maintenance.

 How Do You Keep the Shed Temperature Controlled?